 8.03 Term of Office

 Directors shall hold office until the second Annual General Meeting following that person’s election or until that person’s successor or replacement has been named, as long as they remain eligible pursuant to Article 8.02 or 8.06.
-Directors shall retire at the second Annual Meeting following their election but shall be eligible for re-election if otherwise qualified.
+Directors shall retire at the second Annual General Meeting following their election but shall be eligible for re-election if otherwise qualified.
 Directors may be elected for one (1) year if filling a mid-term vacancy.

 Wherever possible, terms of office shall be staggered so that the terms of seven (7) Directors expire one year, and the terms of eight (8) Directors expire the following year.
 A Director may be elected for four (4) consecutive terms.